 Different Types Of Denture

-- Partial denture – This is generally made with a metal framework that supports the number of teeth that are to be replaced.
-It fits around the natural teeth using a series of metal clasps and rests and is overall stable and sturdy.
-Plastic partial dentures are often used as a temporary replacement for missing teeth while patients are waiting for gums and bone to heal before receiving a permanent restoration.
+- Partial denture – A metal framework supports the number of teeth that need replacement in this dental device.
+It fits around natural teeth with metal clasps and rests, ensuring stability and sturdiness.
+We often use plastic partial dentures as temporary replacements while patients wait for healing.
+These temporary dentures help patients while their gums and bone heal before permanent restoration.

 Benefits of Dentures